JesseComer/jessecomer.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Computer and Information Science department at the University of Pennsylvania.
+I am a Ph.D. candidate in the Computer and Information Science department at the University of Pennsylvania.
+My advisors are <a href="https://www.cis.upenn.edu/~scedrov/">Andre Scedrov</a> and <a href="https://www.cis.upenn.edu/~val/home.html">Val Tannen</a>.

 <p> <strong> Research Interests </strong> <br>
-(Finite) Model Theory, Computational Complexity, Algorithms, Learning Theory </p>
+Database Theory, (Finite) Model Theory, Computational Complexity

 <p> <strong> Education </strong> <br>
 M.S., Computer Science.
 University of Texas at Austin, 2023. <br>